 1. Trim Expenses

 Many people have expenses for services they rarely use.
 Look at every withdrawal that is made from your financial accounts during the month.
 Is there a gym membership that you’re not using?
-Or could you change your cable subscription to a cheaper package?
+Are there streaming subscriptions you no longer use?
 Is there anywhere else you could cut expenses?
 Sit down with your monthly spending report and see where you can and absolutely cannot cut costs.

 The number of outflows you trim from your budget can be put into your retirement account or an emergency fund.